 I arrived back to New Zealand in January and have enjoyed seeing familiar faces at Total Vets as well as enjoying Christchurch and the rest of New Zealand in my spare time.

 I have a horse called Storm who had a bad start to life but has a forever home with me as he is my baby, he is currently been looked after by my mum, aunty and friend and get regular updates along with Trevor and Dougal the Labradors and Amber and Magic the cats.
 I’m looking forward to seeing you and your fur babies when you come in.

-Hi I’m Emma, I’m working towards finishing my diploma in Veterinary Nursing at Ara polytechnic this year.
+Hi I’m Emma, I have recently completed my diploma in Veterinary Nursing at Ara polytechnic.

 Originally from Blenheim, I spent some time in Wellington studying fine arts and photography, but my love for animals brought me to become a vet nurse and I was very lucky to gain a job here at Total Vets!

 I am a bit of a bunny nut to say the least and adore Willow my own rabbit.
 I also love a wide variety of animals and love caring for them.

 In my spare time you’ll find me mountain biking, watching movies and spending time with my partner Adam.